bruguedes/transactions-api/README.md

 # transactions-api
-API in elixir and Phoenix, study and practice
+# API in elixir and Phoenix, with a focus on study and practice of the elixir language
+# using a phoenix framework with umbrella structure, api has three # requirements,
+# create client, withdrawal of values and transfer between accounts.